 - Advanced diagnostic imaging procedures that are medically necessary for the diagnosis of illness, injury, or disease.
 For purposes of this benefit, advanced diagnostic imaging procedures include CT scans, MRIs, PET scans, CATH labs, and nuclear cardiology studies.
-In all situations and settings, benefits require preauthorization and are subject to the deductibles, co-payments, and/or co-insurance stated in your Medical Schedule of Benefits for Outpatient Services Advanced diagnostic imaging.
-Please note that the co-payment for these services is per test.
-For example, if separate MRIs are performed on different regions of the back, there will be a co-payment charged for each region imaged. - Diagnostic radiology and laboratory procedures provided or ordered by a physician, nurse practitioner, alternative care provider, or physician assistant.
-These services may be performed or provided by laboratories, radiology facilities, hospitals, and physicians, including services in conjunction with office visits. - Emergency room services.
+In all situations and settings, benefits require preauthorization and are subject to the deductibles, co-payments, and/or co-insurance stated in your Medical Schedule of Benefits for Outpatient Services - Advanced diagnostic imaging. - Diagnostic radiology and laboratory procedures provided or ordered by a physician, nurse practitioner, alternative care provider, or physician assistant.
+These services may be performed or provided by laboratories, radiology facilities, hospitals, and physicians, including services in conjunction with office visits.

+• Emergency room services.
 The emergency room benefit stated in your Medical Schedule of Benefits covers only physician and hospital facility charges in the emergency room.
-The benefit does not cover further treatment provided on referral from the emergency room. - Emergency medical screening and emergency services, including any diagnostic tests necessary for emergency care (including radiology, laboratory work, CT scans and MRIs) are subject to the deductibles, co-payments, and/or co-insurance stated in your Medical Schedule of Benefits for either Outpatient Services Diagnostic and therapeutic radiology/lab and dialysis or Outpatient Services Advanced diagnostic imaging, depending on the specific service provided.
+The benefit does not cover further treatment provided on referral from the emergency room.

+Emergency medical screening and emergency services, including any diagnostic tests necessary for emergency care (including radiology, laboratory work, CT scans and MRIs) are subject to the deductibles, co-payments, and/or co-insurance stated in your Medical Schedule of Benefits for either Outpatient Services - Diagnostic and therapeutic radiology/lab and dialysis or Outpatient Services - Advanced diagnostic imaging, depending on the specific service provided.